 My grandmother, who was also called “Gilda”, used to speak to me in Italian sometimes and I was fascinated by the idea of speaking other languages.

 In October 1987 I quit my job in a bank, took a sabbatical from my evening university course and bought a ticket to London.
 It was the beginning of my adventure in a foreign land.

 I fell in love with London as soon as I arrived, it was so exciting to be somewhere so cosmopolitan, all the different languages that were spoken in the underground, cultures from all over the world mixing together and interacting.
 London was the antidote that I needed to feel alive again.

-I met Brian (my husband) in February 1988, It was love at first sight for both of us.
-We married in December 1988 and I became a ” traveller interrupted” (my plans of extensive travelling on hold, but not forgotten).
+I met Brian, my now husband in February 1988, It was love at first sight for both of us.
+We married in December 1988 and I became a ” traveller interrupted” my plans of extensive travelling on hold for the next 30 years.

-I have now lived most of my adult life in England, I even went to University here and qualified as a Dietitian, a job I love.
+I have now lived most of my adult life in England, I even went to University here and qualified as a Dietitian, a job I loved, now recently retired from.

-I was never able to realise my dream of backpacking around the world, and although I have had many amazing holidays and travelled extensively, all my trips have been the usual one or two weeks holiday, or a long weekend, like most people who have a busy job and other commitments.
+I was never able to realise my dream of backpacking around the world, and although I have had many amazing holidays and travelled extensively, all my trips have been the usual one or two weeks holiday or a long weekend, like most people who have a busy job and other commitments.

-I have no regrets with the choices I made, of getting married to a great man, settling down in England, having my gorgeous children, but more recently I have started to feel a need of travelling more regularly and I would love to dust off my backpack and set off for an indefinite period of time with no return date and to be able to explore the world freely.
-To realise my dream of a round the world trip.
+I have no regrets about the choices I made, of getting married to a great man, settling down in England, having my gorgeous children, but more recently I have started to feel a need of travelling more regularly and I would love to dust off my backpack and set off for an indefinite period of time with no return date and to be able to explore the world freely.